Volatility (chemistry): Distillation

 Knowledge of volatility is often useful in the separation of components from a mixture.
 When a mixture of condensed substances contains multiple substances with different levels of volatility, its temperature and pressure can be manipulated such that the more volatile components change to a vapor while the less volatile substances remain in the liquid or solid phase.
 The newly formed vapor can then be discarded or condensed into a separate container.
 When the vapors are collected, this process is known as distillation.

 The process of petroleum refinement utilizes a technique known as fractional distillation, which allows several chemicals of varying volatility to be separated in a single step.
 Crude oil entering a refinery is composed of many useful chemicals that need to be separated.
 The crude oil flows into a distillation tower and is heated up, which allows the more volatile components such as butane and kerosene to vaporize.
 These vapors move up the tower and eventually come in contact with cold surfaces, which causes them to condense and be collected.
 The most volatile chemical condense at the top of the column while the least volatile chemicals to vaporize condense in the lowest portion.
-On the right is a picture illustrating the design of a distillation tower.

-The difference in volatility between water and ethanol has traditionally been used in the refinement of drinking alcohol.
-In order to increase the concentration of ethanol in the product, alcohol makers would heat the initial alcohol mixture to a temperature where most of the ethanol vaporizes while most of the water remains liquid.
+The difference in volatility between water and ethanol has long been used to produce concentrated alcoholic beverages (many of these are referred to as "liquors").
+In order to increase the concentration of ethanol in the product, beverage makers would heat the initial alcohol mixture to a temperature where most of the ethanol vaporizes while most of the water remains liquid.
 The ethanol vapor is then collected and condensed in a separate container, resulting in a much more concentrated product.